View PATRICIA SKANE's Obituary on Boston.com and share memories

 Patricia was born the third of four children on March 29, 1951, in Melrose, MA, to John "Jack" and Lillian (Foggin) Denley.
 Affectionately known as "Twinkie," she attended Melrose High School where she enjoyed powderpuff football, swimming, and an abundance of friends.
 She graduated in 1969 and went on to pursue nursing at Salve Regina University in Rhode Island, and received a BSN from The University of Massachusetts Lowell.

-Patricia was a Registered Nurse and worked at many prestigious medical institutions, including Massachusetts General Hospital, , Tufts Medical Center, Tewksbury State Hospital, and the former Danvers State Hospital.
+Patricia was a Registered Nurse and worked at many prestigious medical institutions, including Massachusetts General Hospital, Shriners Hospital for Children, Tufts Medical Center, Tewksbury State Hospital, and the former Danvers State Hospital.

 Patricia married her high school sweetheart, Edward "Steve" Skane, son of Rev. Edward R. and Adina (Churchill) Skane, in 1971 and had two daughters.
 Widowed at a young age and diagnosed with Multiple Sclerosis shortly thereafter, Patricia proved to be the ultimate model of fortitude, continuing to work and provide for her daughters despite the many obstacles and hardships she faced.